subirvarma/GeneralCognitics/_posts/StatisticalMechanics5.md

 The initial mis-interpretation of 'raced' connects to [Ghio et al.'s (2023)](https://arxiv.org/abs/2308.14085) finding that diffusion-based sampling can get trapped by an emergent competing local maximum along the annealing path, and this maps directly onto "the parser gets trapped in the wrong garden-path interpretation," with P600 as the plausible neural signature of the resulting escape-and-resettle process.
 "Garden-Path Model" is actually the name of a specific theory (Frazier's), proposing the parser commits serially to one analysis at a time.
 There's a rival, well-established account called the constraint-based/parallel tradition ([MacDonald, Pearlmutter & Seidenberg, 1994](https://psycnet.apa.org/record/1995-08264-001)) which proposes that multiple candidate parses are entertained simultaneously with graded activation, more like a genuine probability distribution than a single serial commitment.
 IM-LEPP's own architecture, representing a distribution over candidate states via diffusion sampling before settling, is arguably a better structural match to the constraint-based account than to Frazier's original serial model, despite sharing the "garden path" name with the phenomenon both theories are trying to explain.

-### Extension to Auditory Processing of Language (Phonemes)

-The predictive coding model for level 1 developed above assumes a single flat categorical readout, appropriate when the input alphabet has no independently-motivated internal structure — as is the case for written characters.
-Auditory input requires a modification, because phonemes are not atomic: articulatory phonology decomposes each phoneme into a small set of independent distinctive features (voicing, place of articulation, manner of articulation, nasality, and a small number of others), and direct intracranial recordings from human superior temporal gyrus confirm that this is the level at which the auditory cortex actually represents speech sound — neural populations are tuned to specific feature values, not to whole phonemes as unitary categories [Mesgarani, Cheung, Johnson, & Chang, 2014](https://linguistics.berkeley.edu/~kjohnson/papers/Mesgarani_et_al_2014_Science.pdf).

-We accommodate this by replacing the single $K$-way categorical readout with $D$ independent, smaller categorical readouts, one per feature dimension $d = 1,\ldots,D$ (typically $D \approx $6$–$8$; e.g. $K_{\text{voice}}=2$, $K_{\text{place}}\approx 7$–$8$, $K_{\text{manner}}\approx $6$–$7$).
-The latent $z^{(1)}$ is partitioned into $D$ corresponding slices, $z^{(1)} = (z^{(1,1)},\ldots,z^{(1,D)})$, and the emission energy becomes a sum of independent cross-entropy terms:

-$$E_{PC}(1) = \sum_{d=1}^{D}\left[-\sum_i T_i^{(d)}\log y_i^{(d)}\right] + \frac{1}{2}\epsilon_{z^{(1)}}^T\Pi_1\epsilon_{z^{(1)}}, \qquad y^{(d)} = \text{softmax}\left(z^{(1,d)}\right)$$

-This is justified by treating the $D$ feature-level classifiers as independent experts whose distributions combine multiplicatively (Hinton, 2002); in log space this is exactly a sum of energies, so the joint model remains a single, well-defined energy function despite the factored readout.
-The resulting gradient update is unchanged in form from the single-category case, and remains fully local: each slice updates using only its own residual and its own portion of the prior term,

-$$z^{(1,d)} \leftarrow z^{(1,d)} - \eta\left[(y^{(d)}-T^{(d)}) + \Pi_1^{(d)}\epsilon_{z^{(1,d)}}\right], \qquad d=1,\ldots,D$$

-with no cross-feature terms required in the bottom-up direction.

-The independence assumption is reasonable for inference — each feature can be estimated from the acoustic signal largely on its own — but does not hold for the top-down prior.
-Phonemes occupy only a small, structured subset of the full combinatorial space of feature-value combinations; most combinations correspond to no phoneme in any language.
-The generative map $f_2(z^{(2)})$ must therefore produce a *jointly* consistent prediction across all $D$ slices simultaneously, encoding the correlations between features that define the phoneme inventory, rather than predicting each feature independently.
-Absent this, the model would treat phonologically illicit feature combinations as being just as expected as licit ones.

-This modification is confined entirely to the level-1 emission layer.
-The temporal prediction module is unaffected: it continues to operate on a single continuous latent and to output a continuous prediction $x_{n+1}$ via the diffusion process described above, which is then passed through the factored readout described here rather than through the single flat softmax used for the character case.

-The three level model for language that has been presented here is backed up by some experimental data that has been collected over the years.
-The paper on categorical perception by [Liberman, Harris, Hoffman & Griffith, 1957)](https://philpapers.org/rec/LIBTDO-2) is a classic in this area, they showed that a continuously-varying acoustic parameter (voice onset time) is perceived and discriminated categorically, with a sharp identification boundary.
-[Chang et.al.
-(2010)](https://www.nature.com/articles/nn.2641) provided direct neurophysiological confirmation by finding categorical speech representations in superior temporal gyrus (STG) area of the brain; [Mesgarani, Cheung, Johnson & Chang (2014, Science)](https://linguistics.berkeley.edu/~kjohnson/papers/Mesgarani_et_al_2014_Science.pdf), using intracranial recordings, found STG populations tuned to discrete phonetic features, not raw continuous acoustics.
-[Hickok and Poeppel’s (2007)](https://www.nature.com/articles/nrn2113) dual-stream model locates early phonological processing in STG/STS of the brain with a lexical-interface stage in posterior middle temporal gyrus (pMTG) — mapping cleanly onto the three stages of the model presented here: STG/STS for phonetic features, pMTG for word-level $zz$ representation, and, continuing upward, Lambon Ralph’s ATL hub for integration with other modalities.

-Do the latent states $zzz_n$ or $zz_n$ encode 'thought'?
-Levelt’s production model as described in his book [Speaking: From Intention to Articulation (1989)](https://www.mpi.nl/publications/item67053/speaking-intention-articulation) has a first stage, conceptualization, whose output is a preverbal message — a language-independent conceptual representation of what to say, prior to and dissociable from any particular verbalization (which is why “the same thought” can be expressed in different words or languages).
-This is a direct architectural instantiation of exactly the proposed role for 𝑧:̄ a persistent, amodal state that the generative pathway then unrolls into a word sequence, with 𝑧 ̄ playing the role of the preverbal message and the language pipeline playing Levelt’s formulation stage.

 ### Comparison of Next Word Prediction Strategies in Transformers vs IM-LEPP